Superhero Movie: Plot

-Later that night, Jill is attacked by thieves, but Dragonfly saves her and they share a kiss.
-Meanwhile, Landers plans to construct a machine that will kill people and give him enough life energy to make him immortal.
-Later that night, Landers and Lance have dinner with Rick's family and Jill, but Landers secretly learns of Rick's true identity when he notices the same injuries on Rick as on Dragonfly.
+Later that night, Jill is attacked by thieves, but The Dragonfly saves her and they share a kiss.
+Meanwhile, Lou plans to construct a machine that will kill people and give him enough life energy to make him immortal.
+Later that night, Lou and Lance have dinner with Rick's family and Jill, but Lou secretly learns of Rick's true identity when he notices the same injuries on Rick as on The Dragonfly.
 Making up an awkward excuse, he and Lance leave.
-Landers returns minutes later as Hourglass and kills Aunt Lucille.
-Albert awakens from his coma, learning about her death indirectly from his moronic doctor.
-After a comic funeral, Jill meets Rick and offers to begin a relationship with him.
-However, Rick fears Hourglass will come for Jill if they were together, and therefore rejects Jill, leaving her hurt and furious.
+Lou returns minutes later as Hourglass and kills Aunt Lucille.
+Albert awakens from his coma and learns about her death by his moronic doctor.
+After her funeral, Jill meets Rick and offers to begin a relationship with him.
+However, Rick fears for her safety, and rejects Jill, leaving her hurt and furious.

-Rick decides to end his superhero career, but knowing that Hourglass would head to an awards ceremony to kill hundreds of people, he gets Albert to take him there.
-At the ceremony, Rick is tricked by Landers into mistaking the Dalai Lama for Hourglass, and chaos ensues.
-Meanwhile, Jill discovers that Landers is Hourglass.
-When Hourglass clashes with Dragonfly on a rooftop, he tries to activate his machine, but Dragonfly manages to kill him with a bomb that had been comically stuck onto his genitals after being thrown by Hourglass, and finally avenging Aunt Lucille's death.
-Jill is thrown off the side of the building by the explosion, but Dragonfly manages to grow wings and save her.
-Jill learns that Rick is Dragonfly due to a family ring he wears being exposed through a hole in his glove and the two begin a relationship.
+Rick decides to end his superhero career, but knowing that Hourglass would head to an awards ceremony to kill thousands of people, he gets Albert to take him there.
+At the ceremony, Lou tells Rick the Dalai Lama is Hourglass, causing chaos.
+Meanwhile, Jill discovers that Lou is Hourglass.
+When Hourglass clashes with Dragonfly on a rooftop, he activates his machine.
+Dragonfly manages to destroy both the machine and the Hourglass with his own bomb.

+The explosion throws Jill off the roof and The Dragonfly dives after her, eventually growing wings and flies.
+Jill learns that Rick is The Dragonfly due to a family ring he wears being exposed through a hole in his glove and the two begin a relationship.
 After being thanked for saving the city, Rick flies away with Jill, but the two are unexpectedly rammed by a passing helicopter.